 In connection with the TWC Transaction, the Company assumed \$181 million of gross unrecognized tax benefits, exclusive of interest and penalties, which are recorded within other long-term liabilities.
-The net amount of the unrecognized tax benefits that could impact the effective tax rate is \$154 million.
-The Company has determined that it is reasonably possible that its existing reserve for uncertain tax positions as of December 31, 2016 could decrease by \$35 million during the year ended December 31, 2017 related to various ongoing audits, settlement discussions and expiration of statute of limitations with various state and local agencies; however, various events could cause the Company's current expectations to change in the future.
+The net amount of the unrecognized tax benefits recorded as of December 31, 2017 that could impact the effective tax rate is \$171 million.
+The Company has determined that it is reasonably possible that its existing reserve for uncertain tax positions as of December 31, 2017 could decrease by approximately \$58 million during the year ended December 31, 2018 related to various ongoing audits, settlement discussions and expiration of statute of limitations with various state and local agencies; however, various events could cause the Company's current expectations to change in the future.
 These uncertain tax positions, if ever recognized in the financial statements, would be recorded in the consolidated statements of operations as part of the income tax provision.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits, exclusive of interest and penalties, included in other long-term liabilities on the accompanying consolidated balance sheets of the Company is as follows:

-BALANCE, December 31, 2014 \$

-Additions on current year tax positions 5

-BALANCE, December 31, 2015 5
+BALANCE, December 31, 2015 \$ 5

 Additions on prior year tax positions 1

 Additions on current year tax positions 7

 Additions on tax positions assumed in the TWC Transaction 181

 Reductions on settlements and expirations with taxing authorities (22)

 BALANCE, December 31, 2016 \$ 172

+Additions on prior year tax positions 1

+Additions on current year tax positions 12

+Reductions on settlements and expirations with taxing authorities (21)

+BALANCE, December 31, 2017 \$ 164